 - Member Since2009

 Patrice “Pico” Dagenais is the co-captain of Team Canada along with Trevor Hirschfield.
 He is known as a hard-working, intelligent player.
 Like many members of Team Canada, Dagenais comes from a strong hockey background.
-Before he acquired a spinal cord injury in a construction accident, he played Jr. C hockey for St.-Isadore and won three consecutive gold medals with his high school hockey team, the Embrun Cyclones.
+Before his spinal cord injury in a construction accident, he played Jr. C hockey for St.-Isadore and won three consecutive gold medals with his high school hockey team, the Embrun Cyclones.

 Patrice’s ability to excel within the wheelchair rugby has enabled him to realize his dreams of competing at the highest level.
 In 2012, he was invited to join the national wheelchair rugby team and represent Canada at the Paralympic Summer Games, where he won a silver medal.
 Patrice would later go on to capture gold at the Toronto 2015 Parapan American Games and compete at a second Paralympic Summer Games in 2016.